<img height="1" width="1" src="https://www.facebook.com/tr?id=1547962442197731&amp;ev=PageView &amp;noscript=1">

 Diabetic foot wounds are not an inevitable consequence of the disease.
 With awareness, proactive care, and a commitment to managing diabetes, you can prevent wounds from forming and ensure your feet remain your sturdy companions on life's journey.
 Remember, healthy feet are not just a luxury; they are the foundation of your mobility, independence, and well-being.
 So, lace up your shoes, invest in your foot health, and step confidently into the future, one healthy step at a time.

-A s always, if you have any additional questions on Why Diabetic Foot Wounds Don’t Heal on Their Own, don’t hesitate to visit our website or contact us at info@anodyneshoes.com.
+As always, if you have any additional questions on Why Diabetic Foot Wounds Don’t Heal on Their Own, don’t hesitate to visit our website or contact us at info@anodyneshoes.com.

 Topics: Anodyne Blog, Patient, Lifestyle